Supraja-KadaladiRamkumar/Automation-Simulation-Projects/TWINCAT/Basic/Conveyor hmi/README_conveyorhmi.md

 📦 **HMI Conveyor Control**

-This project simulates a simple conveyor control system using Structured Text and Function Block Diagram (FBD) in TwinCAT 3.
+This project simulates a simple conveyor control system using Function Block Diagram (FBD) in TwinCAT 3.
 The setup includes basic start/stop control, a speed adjustment via potentiometer, and a visual representation of a moving object (box) on the HMI.

 🧩 **Logic Description**